 When you’re ready to sign up for a Quickbooks Checking account, head to the website and log in to QuickBooks Online.

 The account is open to anyone 18 or older with an active QuickBooks Online account and a registered US business.
-You’ll need your: Social Security Number and a valid driver’s license, state ID, or passport when you apply.
+When you apply, you’ll need your Social Security Number and a valid driver’s license, state ID, or passport.

 Promotions